Am0rfu5/Am0rfu5/README.md

 My experience working as a developer, data integration specialist, systems architect and cybersecurity professional spans dozens of companies ranging in size from "Mom & Pop" to Fortune 500.
 This has been almost entirely as an independent contractor which has provided me the opportunity to be exposed to a wide range of technology stacks, design and development architectures and to maintain long term contracts and relationships.

-In 2016, while living in Bushwick, Brooklyn near the Morgan Ave L line subway station and I wsa introduced to Ethereum by Joe Lubin.
+In 2016, while living in Bushwick, Brooklyn I was introduced to Ethereum by Joe Lubin.
 It was immediately apparent that what would come to be known as Web3 had the potential to transform society in an incredibly positive way.
-This was the beginning of a journey that would define a large part of my life for most of the next decade and continuing to this day.
+This was the beginning of a journey that would define a large part of my professional work for the past 8 years.
 Attending and volunteering at a multitude of conferences, meetups and other events and working on a variety of projects, I have been all in on Web3 ever since.

 In mid-2022 I shifted entirely toward performing Security Audits for Smart Contracts and Blockchain systems.
 At that time there was not a lot of information on the subject and I found the researchers I worked with to be siloed and unwilling to share their knowledge.
 My repsonse was to take the opposite approach and provide any assistance I could to people entering the field by developing resources.
 The result is a a series of books meant to help make entry into the world of Web3 Security more accessible.
 While these are by no means complete, I have decided to make the most current versions available at https://df3ndr.com.

-It should be clear that I am deeply passionate about Web3.
+I am deeply passionate about Web3.
 It is something I am devoted to seeing to fruition as a replacement for the current paradigm of centralized legacy systems.
 I am always looking for new opportunities to work with others who share this passion and are looking to make a positive impact on the world.

 ## Socials & Contact
 Discord: Am0rfu5